docutils/docutils/docutils/README.txt

 * THANKS.txt: List of contributors.

+* pyproject.toml: Project metadata.
-* setup.py: Installation script.
-See "Installation" below.
+  See "Installation" above.

 * docutils: The project source directory, installed as a Python package.